-- (6) This Procedure outlines the requirements on staff when using third party copyright content that is covered by: - a.
-Section 113P Statutory Licences (113P Licences); - b. the Tertiary Music Licence; - c.
-Section 28 and Section 200AB of the Copyright Act 1968; - d. content licensed by contract to the university e.g. Information resources agreements negotiated by the Library; - e.
-Fair Dealing Provisions; - f.
-Moral Rights Provisions; - g.
-Provisions for Students with a Disability; and - h.
-Copyright Notices. - (7) These procedures will also assist staff when: - a. designing Audio-Visual materials for Charles Darwin University Students; - b. designing Audio-Visual materials for publicly available Digital Platforms and Services;
+- (7) This procedure outlines the requirements on staff when using third party copyright content that is covered by: - a.
+Section 113P statutory licences (113P licences); - b.
+The Tertiary Music Licence; - c.
+Section 28 and Section 200AB of the Copyright Act 1968; - d.
+Content licensed by contract to the university e.g. Information resources agreements negotiated by the Library; - e.
+Provisions for students with a disability; - f.
+Fair dealing provisions; - g.
+Moral rights provisions; and - h.
+Copyright notices. - (8) This procedure will also assist staff when: - a. designing audio-visual materials for CDU students;

-- c. pre-recording and recording lectures; - d. using Audio-Visual content from YouTube, other Digital Services and Platforms and commercial DVDs; and - e. managing copyright infringements. - (8) Detailed instructions for using third party copyright content for University purposes are set out in the copyright webpages posted on the Library's web site.
+- b. designing audio-visual materials for publicly available digital platforms and services; - c. pre-recording and recording lectures; - d. using audio-visual content from YouTube, other digital services and platforms and commercial DVDs; and - e. managing copyright infringements. - (9) Detailed instructions for using third party copyright content for University purposes are set out in the CDU Library copyright website.

-Minimising the Risk of Copyright Infringement
+Minimising the risk of copyright infringement

-- (9) University staff and students must ensure that the risk of copyright infringement is minimised by: - a. ensuring that any copying made under Fair Dealing for the purposes of research, study, criticism, review, parody or satire is fair and is limited to the amounts indicated in the Act; - b. ensuring the use of University equipment, facilities, digital platforms and services does not infringe or increase the risk of copyright infringement; - c. ensuring content containing third party copyright content is not stored on external non-University digital platforms and services such as social media, unless the content is original, covered by a Creative Commons Licence, and/or has no known copyright restrictions or is specifically licensed for that purpose; - d. acting on the University's advice to minimise the risk of copyright infringement; and - e. respecting the moral rights of creators and appropriately attributing sources where known.
+- (10) University staff and students must ensure that the risk of copyright infringement is minimised by: - a. ensuring that any copying made under fair dealing for the purposes of research, study, criticism, review, parody or satire is fair and is limited to the amounts indicated in the Act; - b. ensuring the use of University equipment, facilities, digital platforms and services does not infringe or increase the risk of copyright infringement; - c. ensuring third party copyright content is not stored on external University digital platforms and services such as social media; - d. acting on the University's advice to minimise the risk of copyright infringement; and - e. respecting the moral rights of creators and appropriately attributing sources where known.